INT NASHVILLE BED AND BREAKFAST:

 HER (Uninterestedly, without even glancing up from the open book on her lap): “He was attractive, charismatic, and had a unique singing style.
 This made him rich, famous, and adored, which in turn made him bored and self-destructive.
 In addition, his personal style was both distinct and silly enough to be readily caricatured.
 Not really that complicated.”

-ME (Frustratedly, like when a stranger in a car waves you a polite hello after you blow your horn angrily at them for cutting you off): “No, I mean I don’t get the Elvis phenomenon.”
+ME (Frustratedly, like when a stranger in a car waves you a polite hello after you blow your horn angrily at them for cutting you off): “No, I mean I don’t get the modern Elvis phenomenon.”

 HER (Shrugging): “Me either.
 Let’s go to Graceland.”

 So we went to Graceland.
 In the rare times I actually envisioned it in my head over the course of my life, I pictured Graceland as a low-rent Disneyland, maybe something like Dollywood, I guess.
 Basically, as an Elvis-themed amusement park.
 You know, rides like the Heartbreak Hotel tunnel of love and the All Shook Up scrambler.
 Funhouse mirrors that alternated you between fat and skinny Elvis.
-Elvis impersonators hawking lemon-flavored Elvis-headed lollipops while giant fuzzy hound dog mascots in blue suede shoes mugged and karate-chopped for pictures with fans in plastic silver-framed sunglasses (Blue suede shoes joke: check.
-Hound dog joke: check.
-Evidence of a hackneyed writer too lazy to research Elvis songs for better jokes: check).
+Elvis impersonators hawking lemon-flavored Elvis-headed lollipops while giant fuzzy hound dog mascots in blue suede shoes mugged and karate-chopped for pictures with fans in plastic silver-framed sunglasses.
 I didn’t realize it was just a house.
-I guess technically, it’s more than a house.
-It’s a mansion, a pair of jets, a car museum, and a cemetery; but honestly, it’s still basically just a house.
-But this is not your beautiful house.
-This is Elvis’ Memphis house, where he lived gigantically and died ignobly.

-The mansion façade is actually not all that ostentatious, but I might be using too modern of a standard.
-I actually spent the last hour painstakingly choosing the appropriate words to fully describe the outside of the mansion, but then I discovered the live GracelandCam.
 Before you board the bus, you are handed a set of headphones for the self-guided audio tour, which basically allows you to walk the mansion at your own pace.
-I listened to the audio tour at first.
 Besides explanations of the rooms and personal objects, the audio tour contained stories and reminiscences from his daughter Lisa Maria and audio clips of Elvis himself.
-Soon I got bored with it, and just made up my own stories for everything I saw.
-Every once in a while, though, I’d dial an exhibit number into the headphone apparatus to hear more about whatever I was semi-interested in.
+As is my tendency with audio tours, I soon I got bored with it and made up my own stories for everything I saw.

-The rooms in Elvis’ house are all apparently maintained “exactly” as they were when he died.
-Meaning full of old-fashioned furniture and horribly outdated color schemes.
-I remember in particular descending a claustrophobia-inducing, mirror-walled stairwell that made me think of Graceland in my original funhouse way again.
 Once more, the interior of the mansion wasn’t so ostentatious that I could have guessed that a major American icon lived there.
 Just some random well-off person.
 The top floor, which contains his and his family’s bedrooms, as well as the bathroom where he died, is off-limits, as in blocked by a velvet rope and guarded by someone with a “how the heck did you get this gig” kind of job.
 Technically, I guess it was out of respect for Elvis’ personal space, but I wonder if it has a little bit more to do with an inability to reconcile the opportunity to make more money and the tactical problem of crowd control around what would be this most ogled area on the grounds.